LMAS Offers Pet Safety Tips for Extreme Heat

 Stay Inside and Limit outdoor time It’s best to keep pets inside with the air conditioner set to a comfortable temperature.
 Outdoor time should be limited to prevent heat-related injuries.

-Shade and water If a pet must be kept outdoors, make sure they access to fresh, cool water and a shady area away from the sun.
+Shade and water If a pet must be kept outdoors, make sure they have access to fresh, cool water and a shady area away from the sun.
 Dog houses are not always adequate because they can block air flow.
 Hanging a tarp between two trees is a better option because it does not block air flow.
 A haircut can also help your pet cool off in excessive heat.
-Some dogs have an undercoat which keeps them cool, so check with your Veterinarian or groomer first.
+Some dogs have an undercoat which keeps them cool, so check with your veterinarian or groomer first.

 Do not leave pets alone in a parked vehicle The temperature inside the vehicle can reach triple digits in a matter of minutes, even if the windows are left cracked and could result in heatstroke or death.
 Do not leave a pet in a vehicle parked in the shade because shade moves with the sun.
 Call 911 immediately to report a pet left alone in a hot vehicle.